Easy Bible Quiz about Bible Trivia and Bible Facts.

 A person who repents may indeed perform good deeds and help others, but that is not exactly what repentance is.

-We need to do good things, but that does not allow us into heaven.
+It is good to do good things, but that does not allow us into heaven and is not part of being repentant.

 Being repentant involves reviewing your sins, changing your sinful ways, and asking God for your forgiveness.